 French, German, Spanish and Communication Studies courses are offered through Concurrent Enrollment at area high schools.

-The department also sponsors several study abroad programs for USU and other university students: a French summer abroad program in Paris and Perpignan, a summer German program in Freiburg in cooperation with the Goethe Institute, a summer Spanish program in Valpariso, Chile and LaRioja, Spain.
-Occasionally other Spanish summer study abroads are offered.
-Summer study abroads are also offered in Japan, China, Brazil and Russia.
+The department also sponsors several study abroad programs for USU and other university students: a French summer abroad program in Paris and Perpignan, a summer German program in Freiburg in cooperation with the Goethe Institute, and LaRioja, Spain.
+Occasionally other Spanish summer study abroad opportunities are offered.
+Summer study abroad experiences are also offered in Japan, China, Brazil and Portugual.
 In addition, the department is the academic administrative home of two exchange agreements involving USU: one with the University of La Rioja in Spain and another with the Faculty of Cross-Cultural Studies at Kobe University in Japan.